Sleep Apnea Treatment - Houston, TX

 Obstructive sleep apnea (OSA) is a disorder wherein the soft tissues in the mouth, such as the palate or tongue, block the airway during sleep.
 This causes a person to temporarily stop breathing at night, making it virtually impossible for them to get a sufficient amount of rest.
 OSA can contribute to a range of serious health problems, including weight gain, diabetes, and cardiovascular disease.
 In severe cases, it can even be fatal.
 The more apneas (periods of not breathing) that a person has each night, the more serious their condition is.

-As your oral surgeons in Houston, we are deeply concerned about the prevalence of OSA and offer treatments that may help you to reclaim the high-quality shuteye you deserve.
+As your oral surgeons in Houston, we are deeply concerned about the prevalence of OSA and offer sleep apnea treatment for Houston, TX residents that may help you to reclaim the high-quality shuteye you deserve.

 Symptoms of Sleep Apnea